 SG4Africa is currently a consortium of 35 partners in 26 African countries and aims to conduct a comprehensive, systematic study on Savings Groups in their different national or regional forms on a pan-African level, relating the traditional social construct – such as Kenya’s harambee or Ghana’s susu - to modern enterprise development.
 SG4Africa will explore the use of project experimentation processes.

-This session will present policy and program experimentation in the context of Savings Groups, encouraging real-world applications to test innovative approaches in different countries and laying the foundation for future collaborations.
-Practical tools will be introduced and discussed as to how to apply these methodologies to answer policy and program intervention questions.
+This session presented policy and program experimentation in the context of Savings Groups, encouraging real-world applications to test innovative approaches in different countries and laying the foundation for future collaborations.
+Practical tools were introduced and discussed as to how to apply these methodologies to answer policy and program intervention questions.
 Although policy experiments typically involve only a sample of the population, they have the potential for high impact as good practices can be scaled when results are proven, especially in the international context.
-Please come join this session to understand this new consortium, this cutting-edge approach and explore how you can participate.